ejrv/ejrv/README.md

   Matrix: @ejrv:matrix.org (I use it for emergency moments when my VPN doesn't works)

-- 😄 Pronouns: He/Him
-- 🌱 We are all in summer so no homeworks yet.
+- 🌱 Busy, My days are filled with Homeworks and Exams.
 - ⚡ Fun fact: Im 15, So don't harass me for my bad code/english.

 <!--